-If when using your SFTP client on WP Engine, you receive a warning that your “host keys do not match” or that your host keys have changed since your last connection, it’s possible you may need to update host keys stored on your local machine.
-In this article we’ll guide you through how to update host keys or delete them locally to help resolve this error message.
+If when using your SFTP client on WP Engine, you receive a warning that your “host keys do not match” or “host key changed”, you will need to update host keys stored on your local machine.

 Update Host Key on Mac/Linux

-Option two in this scenario is to delete the host key entry for your host (INSTALL.sftp.wpengine.com)
+Option two in this scenario is to delete the host key entry for your host:

 Delete Host Key on Mac/Linux